Julian Gollop: Codo Technologies (2001 to 2006)

 After closing Mythos Games, Gollops founded Codo Technologies.
 They were disheartened by how mainstream publishers treated them at Mythos Games, so they tried a different business model.
 The inaugural game of Codo Technologies in 2002 was Laser Squad Nemesis, a turn-based tactics game with asynchronous, multiplayer play-by-email features which required a monthly subscription.
 The Gollop brothers developed only one other game, Rebelstar: Tactical Command, before he moved to Bulgaria with his wife in 2006.

 Ubisoft Sofia (2006 to 2012)

 After moving to Bulgaria, Gollop began working for Ubisoft in Sofia as a game designer.
 He was promoted quickly to producer, eventually leading the development of Tom Clancy's Ghost Recon: Shadow Wars for the Nintendo 3DS.
 He then became the co-creative director of Assassin's Creed III: Liberation for the PlayStation Vita.
 Gollop left Ubisoft in 2012 with ideas to remake games from earlier in his career.

 Snapshot Games (since 2013)

 As of 2017, Gollop works in Sofia as the CEO and chief designer for Snapshot Games, an independent video game developer he co-founded in 2013 with David Kaye.
 Chaos Reborn, the studio's first game, was released by Snapshot Games in 2015.
 He then led his company's development of Phoenix Point, which was released in December 2019.

+Personal life

+Gollop moved to Sofia, Bulgaria in 2005.
+His wife Raina, who he married in 2003, is Bulgarian, and his two children were born circa 2011.